Goh Chok Tong: Political career

-Prime Minister
+Prime minister

-On 28 November 1990, Goh succeeded Lee Kuan Yew and became the second Prime Minister of Singapore.
+On 28 November 1990, Goh succeeded Lee Kuan Yew and became the second prime minister of Singapore.
 During the first year of Goh's premiership, Lee remained as secretary-general of the PAP.
-Lee also remained an influential member of Goh's Cabinet, holding the post of Senior Minister.
-The 1991 general elections, the first electoral test for Goh, led to the party winning 61% of the popular vote which is the all-time low for PAP since independence.
-Because of the drop in share of the popular vote, and losing an unprecedented four seats in Parliament to the opposition, Goh has to quell rumours about his potential resignation to the international news media.
-In 1992, Lee handed over the post of Secretary-General of the People's Action Party (PAP) to Goh, successfully completing the leadership transition.
+Lee also remained an influential member of Goh's Cabinet, holding the post of senior minister.
+The 1991 general elections, the first electoral test for Goh, led to the party winning 61% of the popular vote, the all-time low for PAP since independence.
+Because of the drop in share of the popular vote, and losing an unprecedented four seats in Parliament to the opposition, Goh had to quell rumours about his potential resignation to the international news media.
+In 1992, Lee handed over the post of secretary-general of the People's Action Party (PAP) to Goh, successfully completing the leadership transition.

-Goh's Deputy Prime Ministers: Lee Hsien Loong and Ong Teng Cheong was both diagnosed with cancer in 1992, which prompted the prime minister to call an by-election in his own constituency of Marine Parade in 1992, just over 1 year after the 1991 General Elections, citing the need for 'political self-renewal' and to get 'ministerial calibre' people to join the government.
-Teo Chee Hean, who is currently one of the core leaders of the 3G members of PAP and Senior Minister, was one of the new politicians brought in to contest in the by-election.
+Goh's deputy prime ministers Lee Hsien Loong and Ong Teng Cheong were both diagnosed with cancer in 1992, prompting the prime minister to call a by-election in his own constituency of Marine Parade in 1992, just over a year after the 1991 elections, citing the need for 'political self-renewal' and to get 'ministerial calibre' people to join the government.
+By calling the by-election, Goh became the first prime minister of Singapore to vacate his seat to contest a by-election.
+The vacation also produced a real risk of Goh losing the premiership in the event the PAP lost.
+Teo Chee Hean, who was one of the core leaders of the third generation of members of PAP and a senior minister up till May 2025, was one of the new politicians brought in to contest in the by-election..
+The PAP retained Marine Parade GRC with 72.9% of the popular vote, allowing Goh to continue on as prime minister, eventually for the next decade.

-As Prime Minister, Goh promised a more open-minded and consultative style of leadership than that of his predecessor.
+As prime minister, Goh promised a more open-minded and consultative style of leadership than that of his predecessor.
 This greater openness extended also to the socio-economic spheres of life, for instance, in his support for the rise of "little bohemias" in Singapore, enclaves where more creativity and entrepreneurship could thrive.

 Goh's administration introduced several major policies and policy institutions, including: